6030309/M7OCM/README.md

 3 bin files: Fast, Intermediate and Slow - referring to the scan/search speed which determines squelch opening during VFO search and tone squelch operation.

-- Fast, reliable scan, no search or tone squelch opening/detection - speed is too quick, useful only for fast channel scanning
+- Fast, reliable scan, no search or tone squelch opening/detection - speed is too fast for some of the radio search options, useful only for fast channel scanning
 - Intermediate, reliable scan, reliable search, less reliable tone squelch opening, good choice for most users
 - Slow, actually stock performance, reliable scan, search and tone detection.
 When RX/TX "tone squelch" detection is essential (not to be confused with TX only ham repeater tones that works in all versions)